welchbj/ctf/docs/steganography.md

 The most extensive collection of steganography tools is the [stego-toolkit](https://github.com/DominicBreuker/stego-toolkit) project.
 It has a lot of [scripts](https://github.com/DominicBreuker/stego-toolkit/tree/d2f7892c8c31addfcc92a42a56b54363a3ae1148/scripts) for orchestrating a lot of other popular stego tools.

-For some potential quick wins from your browser, checkout this [online tool](https://stylesuxx.github.io/steganography/), which will try some basic decoding tricks.
+For some potential quick wins from your browser, checkout this [online tool](https://stylesuxx.github.io/steganography/) or [this one](https://georgeom.net/StegOnline/upload).

 ### Metadata